aesteri/go-getrelease/README.md

 # go-getrelease

-go-getrelease is a library for Go (golang) for downloading release assets from source control hosting sites like github, gitlab, bitbucket, etc.
+go-getrelease is a library for Go (golang) for downloading release assets from source control hosting sites like github, gitlab, bitbucket, etc. This library only supports downloading files from public urls and hence private repositories are not yet supported.

 Library supports following clients:
 * [x] Github